, Answering FAQ'sTurboTax Employee

 - CSF-1099-R Statement of Survivor Annuity Paid (for survivors of Civil Service employees)

-For a complete discussion of U.S. Civil Service Retirement benefits, see IRS Pub 721 Tax Guide to Civil Service Retirement Benefits.
+For a complete discussion of U.S. Civil Service Retirement benefits and these forms, see IRS Pub 721 Tax Guide to Civil Service Retirement Benefits.

 Entering Forms CSA-1099-R or CSF-1099-R into TurboTax